projectcontour/contour/site/content/getting-started/_index.md

 This guide shows how to install Contour in three different ways:
 - using Contour's example YAML
 - using the Helm chart for Contour
-- using the Contour operator (exerimental)
+- using the Contour operator (experimental)

 It then shows how to deploy a sample workload and route traffic to it via Contour.